maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 We now need to update the question tests to reflect this.
 In the first test, you are free to use `ta1` etc to specify the correct answers.

 In the second test you might as well leave the test as is.

+# Next steps #

+* You might like to look at the entry for [feedback](Feedback.md).
+* Quality control and  testing your question can be made easier by looking at [testing](Testing.md).
+* You might like to look at more information on [Maxima](../CAS/index.md), particularly the Maxima documentation if you are not very familiar with Maxima's syntax and function names.
+A graphical Maxima interface like [wxMaxima](http://andrejv.github.com/wxmaxima/) can also be very helpful for finding the appropriate Maxima commands easily.

+The next part of the authoring quick start guide looks at [turning simplification off](Authoring_quick_start_3.md).